Imashi79/Built-ETL-Pipeline/README.md

 ## 🎯 Expected Outcome

 - ✅ Well-structured, cleaned, and formatted data.
-- ✅ Scalable and modular ETL pipelines.
 - ✅ Ready-to-use datasets stored in a relational database for querying and analytics.

 ---